 One practical issue worth thinking about is how you, as someone with libertarian values, will manage in a future increasingly controlled by sociopaths.
 My guess is poorly, unless you take action to insulate yourself.
-That’s because of the way almost all creatures are programmed by nature.
-There’s one imperative common to all of them: Survive!
+That’s because of the way nature programs almost all creatures.
+They all share an imperative: Survive!
 People obviously want to do that as individuals.
 And as families.
 In fact, they want all the groups that they’re members of to survive, simply because (everything else being equal) it should help them to survive as individuals.
 So individual Marines want the Marine Corps to survive.
 Individual Rotarians want the Rotary Club to prosper.
 Individual Catholics leap to the defense of the Church of Rome.

 Americans have done so before, when the country was far less degraded.
 During the War Between the States, even saying something against the war was a criminal offense.
 The same was true during World War I. In World War II, the Japanese were all put in concentration camps on groundless, racially based suspicions of disloyalty.
 During the early years of the Cold War, McCarthyism was rampant.
 The examples are legion among humans, and the U.S. was never an exception.
 It’s even true among chickens.
 If a bird has a feather out of place, the others will peck at it, eventually killing it.
 That out-of-place feather is deemed a badge of otherness announcing that its owner isn’t part of the group.
 Chicken Autre must die.